-1.1 THE NAILS' TYPES:
+1.1 THE NAIL TYPES:

 This study will focus on the nails that have been found in the Zwammerdam and Woerden vessels.
-The nails were divided into different types, like in literature studies of the site of the fortress of Inchtuthil, on the basis of the function.
-This function was obtained either from the position of the nail itself inside the wooden structure, where possible, or on the external characteristics (like length, head dimension, thickness of the nail keg, position of the keg in stead of the head).
-From these elements it was possible to create six typologies and one sub-typology.
+The nails were divided into different types, like in literature studies of the site of the fortress of Inchtuthil, and on the basis of their function.
+This function was obtained either from the position of the nail itself inside the wooden structure, where possible, or on the external characteristics (like length, head dimension, thickness of the nail shank etc.).
+It was possible to establish 6 types.